SpartanCS/spartancs.github.io/about.md

 Spartan Hackers exists to foster a community of technological innovation, collaboration, and creation at Michigan State University.

+### SpartaHack

+SpartaHack organizes the annual hackathon at MSU, a 36-hour event with dozens of sponsors taking place in early Spring semester.
+There's food, swag, projects, cool tech and cool talks.
+They're always looking for organizers to join their team as it's no easy job putting everything together.

 ## Student Representatives

 The student representatives are your connection to the faculty and administration of the